gebi/check-receiver/README.md

 nagios-receiver
 ===============

-Daemon to receive nagios/check-mk results pushed through https/http
+Nagios-receiver is a daemon to receive nagios/check-mk results pushed through https/http.

-nagios-receiver is written to be placed behind an nginx or apache reverse proxy.
+It is designed to be placed behind an nginx or apache reverse proxy.
-The reverse proxy can authenticate the clients with either http auth or client certificates and should write the username/CN into an http header.
+The reverse proxy can authenticate the clients with either HTTP auth or client certificates and should write the username/CN into a HTTP header.
-The header for authentication is configurable, default config file uses `REMOTE_USER`.
+The header for authentication is configurable, and defaults to `X-REMOTE-USER`.

-nagios-receiver writes the POST data from client into a file which consists of `{spool_dir}/{file_prefix}HTTP_HEADER`.
-This makes it essentialy maintenance free as username/password or certificate handling is entierly done by the reverse proxy.
+nagios-receiver writes the POST data from a client into a file which is constructed from `{spool_dir}/{file_prefix}HTTP_HEADER`. (eg. /var/lib/icinga/ramdisk/nagios-receiver.myhost) This makes it essentialy maintenance free as username/password or certificate handling is entierly done by the reverse proxy.

-WARNING:
-nagios-receiver IS NOT INTENDED TO BE USED WITHOUT REVERSE PROXY!
+**WARNING: nagios-receiver IS NOT INTENDED TO BE USED WITHOUT REVERSE PROXY!**

 Overview